 Over the years nearly every published reference to "the last 992B" has involved number C525169 as being the last production 992B movement.
 By some accounts it was presented to Arthur Sinkler after being cased.
 We've heard that was in November but apparently it was not.
 We also explored a rumor that C525169 was at the National Watch and Clock Museum.
 It's not there and there is no record of it ever being in their inventory.
 So today the whereabouts of number C525169 remains a mystery.

 Perhaps C525169 was not the "last" regular production 992B at all but merely a symbolic number.
 Maybe the three guys with the smiles went to lunch, came back to the factory for a ceremony commemorating the symbolic "last" 992B but then the workers finished a few more before running out of material later in the day.
 There is so much we may never know for sure.

 However, thanks to the efforts of Chapter 185 Member Samie Smith, we know that at least one higher number does exist.
-Samie came across number C525258 and you can see it in the image below.
+Samie came across number C525258 and traced it back to the original purchase, you can see it in the image below.
 Whether or not the final production movements were finished in order and what the number of the last production 992B really is may never be determined for certain.
 But chasing down the facts is a big part of what makes this hobby fun, and so the saga continues.

 C525258 is the highest numbered production 992B known...

 Interesting article Lindell, it's hard to image they would be happy about the end of production for the last American Railroad Watch.